simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2024-12-31
+<br />**Date image released:**  2025-01-01
+<br />**This image is owned by:**
+Telescope Live, Heaven's Mirror Observatory;
+Processing: Chris Cantrell

-<br />**Title of the image:**  The Twisted Disk of NGC 4753
+<br />**Title of the image:**  Alpha Centauri: The Closest Star System
-<br />**Description for the image:**  What do you think this is?
-Here’s a clue: it's bigger than a bread box.
-Much bigger.
-The answer is that pictured NGC 4753 is a twisted disk galaxy, where unusual dark dust filaments provide clues about its history.
-No one is sure what happened, but a leading model holds that a relatively normal disk galaxy gravitationally ripped apart a dusty satellite galaxy while its precession distorted the plane of the accreted debris as it rotated.
-The cosmic collision is hypothesized to have started about a billion years ago.
-NGC 4753 is seen from the side, and possibly would look like a normal spiral galaxy from the top.
-The bright orange halo is composed of many older stars that might trace dark matter.
-The featured Hubble image was recently reprocessed to highlight ultraviolet and red-light emissions.
-APOD Year in Review: NASA Night Sky Network Presentation for 2024
+<br />**Description for the image:**  The closest star system to the Sun is the Alpha Centauri system.
+Of the three stars in the system, the dimmest -- called Proxima Centauri -- is actually the nearest star.
+The bright stars Alpha Centauri A and B form a close binary as they are separated by only 23 times the Earth- Sun distance - slightly greater than the distance between Uranus and the Sun.
+The Alphasystem is not visible in much of the northern hemisphere.
+Alpha Centauri A, also known as Rigil Kentaurus, is the brightest star in the constellation of Centaurus and is the fourth brightest star in the night sky.
+Sirius is the brightest even though it is more than twice as far away.
+By an exciting coincidence, Alpha Centauri A is the same type of star as our Sun, and Proxima Centauri is now known to have a potentially habitable exoplanet.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2412/NGC4753_HubbleReinartz_3900.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2501/AlphaCen_Cantrell_3429.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).